HGustavs/LenaSYS/DuggaSys/microservices/Microservices Documentation/sharedMicroservices.md

 # isSuperUser_ms.php

 ## Description
-Retrieves the user's UID (user ID) from the session.
-If a user is not logged in, guest ID is returned instead.
-Also logs events into serviceLogEntries-table.
+Checks if a user is a superuser.
+Used to control access permission.

 ## Input Parameters